soup-bowl/chromeboard/README.md

 ![Chromeboard app demonstration](http://i.imgur.com/ua5ieII.gif, "Chromeboard demo gif")

 # Installation
-To use the last build version (Version 0.1), download `_output/Chromeboard.crx` and drag it into the extensions page of Chrome to install.
-As this is a non-store release, Chrome will prompt you to check the application upon each Chrome launch.
+The latest version release (0.1) is currently available in the Chrome store.
+[Click here to install](https://chrome.google.com/webstore/detail/fdnnlgfgjjjfafmdhkfndhnoboajdpom).

-To test the extension, installation is relatively simple:
+To test the latest development build extension, installation is relatively simple:

 1. Download the zip of this project and extract where desired.
 2. Enable Developer mode (checkbox in Extensions).